 Borough Lead Director for Tri-Borough Adult and Social Care (non-voting)

 Rachel is the director of finance for adult social care (ASC) for the tri-borough (Westminster, Kensington and Chelsea and Hammersmith and Fulham).
 She is responsible for finance, IT and the portfolio delivery unit.
 She is also the lead ASC director for the City of Westminster.
 She is a Chartered Public Finance Accountant.
 Prior to tri-borough, Rachel was head of resource management for housing, health and adult social care in the Royal Borough of Kensington and Chelsea.×

 Deputy Director, Public Health×

 Head of Finance (non-voting)×

-Director of compliance (non-voting)
+Director of Compliance (non-voting)

-Since joining the NHS in 1998, Ben has worked in a variety of managerial roles including performance management, strategy and planning, corporate governance and programme management, initially in accute hospitals, before moving to commissioning in North West London in 2008.
+Since joining the NHS in 1998, Ben has worked in a variety of managerial roles including performance management, strategy and planning, corporate governance and programme management, initially in acute hospitals, before moving to commissioning in North West London in 2008.
 Ben is an associate of member of the Institute of Chartered Secretaries and Administrators and, as a qualified coach, is on the NHS's coaching register supporting the development of the NHS workforce in London.×